Limzord/Snake-with-Swing/README.md

 		escape key to quit the game
 		enter / return key to pause / unpause the game

+  	controls within pause menu:
+   		up/down arrow keys to change which option is selected
+		left/right arrow keys to change value of selected option

 	features:
-		arbitrary screen size with field size of 25 x 25 an input buffer is implemented to save one extra input if multiple keys are pressed at the same time pausing is implemented with the input buffer responding while the game is paused ability to change game logic speed and frame refresh rate separately through launch arguments automatic detection of main screen's frame refresh rate save files to save settings applied through launch arguments and load them at startup
+		arbitrary window size with field size of 25 x 25 an input buffer is implemented to save one extra input if multiple keys are pressed at the same time pausing is implemented with a settings menu ability to change game logic speed and frame refresh rate separately through launch arguments or settings menu automatic detection of main screen's frame refresh rate save files to save settings and load them at startup settings auto-save after closing game

 	launch arguments:
 		-fr [] / --framerate [] to set the frame refresh rate